peter277/xml2table/README.md

 # xml2table

-Simple XML to flat file (e.g. CSV, TSV) conversion utility.
+Simple XML to flat file (e.g. CSV, TSV) conversion utility, modified and extended from [xml2csv](https://github.com/fordfrog/xml2csv) project.

 ## What it does exactly?